DannyBoyNYC/inclass-users/readme.md

 App is responsible for rendering child components but state is in a separate object - a store with state.

-All components have the aility to
+All components have the ability to

 - publish = dispatch to change the state
 - subscribe to state in the store so they can update when state does